HDMI 2.1

 As we test and explore new gaming system capabilities and the latest HDMI specifications, we will provide guidance on our website to help new and future customers with the compatibility of our latest AV receivers.
 We will certainly provide you with an update in the near-term.

-Author: Perfect Image
+Perfect Image